 Operator presses and releases the "Trailer/Hoist" momentary switch.
 The system enters Trailer/Hoist mode.
-Trailer/Hoist indicator light blinks while surf tabs are being commanded to move.
-After surf tabs have stopped moving, Trailer/Hoist indicator lights come on solid until next movement is commanded.
+Trailer/Hoist indicator light blinks while surf gates and trim tabs are being commanded to move.
+After surf gates and trim tabs have stopped moving, Trailer/Hoist indicator lights come on solid until next movement is commanded.

 Trailer/Hoist mode stays active until the Trailer/Hoist button is pressed again or another mode is selected.
 The following sequence is initialized:

-- 1. Both left and right surf tabs are fully retracted and down movement is disabled. - 2.
-All three ballast tanks are emptied.
+- Both left and right surf gates and trim tabs are fully retracted and extend movement is disabled. - All three ballast tanks are emptied.
 Ballast switches are disabled while in this mode.
 Pumps will automatically turn off when tanks are emptied.
-If pump can be heard sucking air and pump is still running, empty float may need to be adjusted.